 Slush can freeze up and immobilize parts of a bicycle when it is parked-- so, you may need to bring it into a heated space to thaw.
 Even if the tires are only wet, road salt and sand will leave a dirty little puddle under each wheel.
 A plastic sheet can catch the mess.

-Keeping warm starts with your engine, the legs.
+Keeping your engine, the legs, warm.
 If the temperature is below 40 degrees Fahrenheit (5 degrees Celsius), you should be wearing two layers on your legs.
 Long underwear or tights work well as your base layer.
-You could also go more upscale if you like.
 Cross-country skiing clothing works for bicycling.
 I defy fashion and wear corduroy trousers over sweatpants.
-The photo below shows me on a clear winter day with temperatures in the 20s Fahrenheit (-around -5 Celsius).
+The photo below shows me on a clear winter day with temperatures in the 20s Fahrenheit (around -5 Celsius).
 I was comfortable!

 Exercise warms you but soggy clothing can chill you right down.
 You get wet if you overdress and sweat.
 Wear clothing in layers above the waist, so you can adjust as you warm up.
 I usually wear a windshell jacket with polypropylene (Polartec) fleece jacket and shirt underneath.
 I can remove the fleece jacket if I get too warm.
 If the temperature is well below freezing, as in the photo above, my outer layer is a parka.